Skip over main navigation

 Our Theory of Change

-This combined set of interlinked activities forms our Theory of Change which describes how the work we undertake as an organisation supports our visions of a fairer, more just society in which an understanding of rights and their power is embedded within community; and allows us to develop practical plans and pathways to achieve and sustain long-term change.
+This combined set of interlinked activities forms our theory of change which describes how the work we undertake as an organisation supports our visions of a fairer, more just society in which an understanding of rights and their power is embedded within community; and allows us to develop practical plans and pathways to achieve and sustain long-term change.

 Our guiding values